0w0Demonic/AquaHotkey/docs/Builtins/Assertions.md

 - Types

-Verify that a variables is a certain type.
+Verify that a variable derives from a certain type.

 ```ahk
 .AssertType(T, Msg?)